Luis Moreno Ocampo: Controversies

-As part of the same investigation, the European journalism network EIC revealed that Moreno Ocampo had as a client Hassan Tatanaki, a Libyan magnate suspected of having supported war criminals in Libya.
+As part of the same investigation, the European journalism network EIC revealed that Moreno Ocampo had Hassan Tatanaki, a Libyan magnate suspected of having supported war criminals in Libya, as a client.
 It was made clear that Tatanaki was seeking justice in Libya and that he was never suspected of committing crimes by the ICC.

 In 2017, the Sunday Times reported that leaked emails from the ICC showed that Moreno Ocampo wanted to enlist the help of movie star Angelina Jolie, and possibly also that of her then-husband Brad Pitt, to lure fugitive Ugandan warlord Joseph Kony to a dinner with her, where he then could be arrested.